stebaker92/PhoenixChatDemo/README.md

-# Phoenix Chat Demo
+# Programmable Chat Demo
-Some crappy incomplete programmable chat demo for Phoenix, which will use chat, customer presence and context
+An incomplete Twilio Programmable Chat demo (for Phoenix), which will use chat, customer presence and context

 ## Run instructions
 - npm install
-- npm run start (or with WebStorm, open index.html through WebStorm [rightclick => open in browser])
+- npm start (or with WebStorm, open index.html through WebStorm [rightclick => open in browser])

 The following APIs are required (set these URLs in app.settings.ts):
 - Contact Centre Api